TorinKS/WinKernelLite/docs/building_examples.md

 - Visual Studio 2019 or later with C/C++ development tools
 - WinKernelLite library installed (or built from source)

+## System Compatibility

+WinKernelLite is designed to work on both 32-bit and 64-bit Windows systems:

+- On 64-bit Windows, the default installation path is `C:\Program Files (x86)\WinKernelLite`
+- On 32-bit Windows, the default installation path is `C:\Program Files\WinKernelLite`

+You can also set a custom installation path by setting the `WINKERNELLITE_INSTALL_PATH` environment variable.

 ## Build vs. Install

 By default, examples are built but not installed to Program Files: